dripton/dfrandom/README.txt

 support anything from the other books yet.

 You need Python 2.7 (not Python 3) installed.
 This program doesn't need anything else, just libraries that come with Python.
+(But if you want to run the unit tests, you need py.test)

 Usage: